Easter Cookies Bible Story With A Cookie Recipes

 • Eggs represent life.

-• Explain that Jesus gave His life to give us life.
+• Explain that Jesus gave his life to give us life.

 • Let them taste it and brush the rest into the bowl.

-• Explain that this represents the salty tears shed by Jesus' followers, and the bitterness of our own sin.
+• Explain that this represents the salty tears shed by Jesus' followers, and the bitterness of our sin.

 • Add 1 cup sugar.